RobinR1/containers-libvirtd/README.md

 # Libvirt container
 This container runs a libvirtd instance in an openSUSE Tumbleweed environment.

+It will autostart virtual machines that are set to autostart inside libvirt.
+It will also suspend virtual machines still running when the container is stopped and re-activate those virtual machines again when the container is started again.

 It is intended to be run with `host` networking and has an SSH daemon active to remotely connect for example virt-manager to it.
 For a correct functioning of the virtualization, this container needs to be run in `privileged` mode